Together-Java/ModernJava/src/conclusion/what_now.md

 chat commands and things of that nature - you have to use the plugin required by whatever server you are using.
 I am not the most up to date with Minecraft, but I know there is both Spigot and PaperMC.
-I have been told that Spigot is the preferred option as it allows for Bedrock players as well.
+I have been told that Spigot is the preferred option as it allows for Bedrock players to play as well.

 [Docs for Spigot here](https://www.spigotmc.org/wiki/spigot-plugin-development/)